 Is Zolpidem Dangerous?

-Zolpidem is a central nervous system (CNS) depressant, so the effects can be devastating if taken in higher doses or when combined with other CNS depressants such as alcohol, opioid painkillers, or muscle relaxers1.
-Many users have also experienced significant withdrawal symptoms upon discontinuing the medication, including anxiety, cravings, insomnia, and seizures 1,8.
+Zolpidem is a central nervous system (CNS) depressant, so the effects of zolpidem use can be devastating if it is taken in higher doses or combined with other CNS depressants such as alcohol, opioid painkillers, or muscle relaxers.1 Many users have also experienced significant withdrawal symptoms upon discontinuing the medication, including anxiety, cravings, insomnia, and seizures.1,8

 Even taking the drug as prescribed carries some risks.
-For example, zolpidem can lead to severe drowsiness, increasing the risk of accidents and bodily injury.
-This risk is great enough that in 2013 the FDA modified the label to recommend avoidance of activities that require a high degree of mental alertness, such as driving, even the day after taking the drug3.
+For example, zolpidem use can lead to severe drowsiness, increasing a person’s risk of accidents and bodily injury.
+This risk is great enough that, in 2013, the FDA modified the label on zolpidem to recommend the avoidance of activities that require a high degree of mental alertness, such as driving, even the day after taking the drug.3

 People have also been known to engage in activities while under the influence of zolpidem that they have no recollection of the next day.
-These activities can range from mild (eating or having conversations) to risky or outright dangerous (having sex or driving) 1,12.
-According to The Drug Abuse Warning Network (DAWN), emergency room visits related to adverse reactions from zolpidem increased by almost 220% from 2005 to 2010 9.
+These activities can range from mild (eating or having conversations) to risky or outright dangerous (having sex or driving).1,12 According to The Drug Abuse Warning Network (DAWN), emergency room visits related to adverse reactions to zolpidem increased by almost 220% from 2005 to 2010.9

-The following signs and symptoms may indicate a problem with zolpidem addiction.
+The following signs and symptoms may indicate that a person has a problem with zolpidem use.

 - Showing changes in behavior such as increased depression or irritability, or conspicuously reacting to unusual experiences such as hallucinating.

-- Misusing the medication (taking it in higher doses or for reasons other than what the original prescription was intended for).
+- Misusing the medication (taking it in higher doses or for reasons other than those the original prescription was intended for).

 - Starting to take zolpidem a little earlier every night to experience the calming and sedative effects.

-- Experiencing symptoms of withdrawal when they do not take the drug or run out of it.
+- Experiencing symptoms of withdrawal when they are without the drug or have run out of it.

-- Trying to keep themselves awake after taking it so that they can experience the potential euphoric effects.
+- Trying to keep themselves awake after taking zolpidem so that they can experience the potential euphoric effects.

 - Visiting multiple doctors to try and get additional prescriptions.